General Information on Grading Scales

 - Report Cards: When running report cards, particularly standards-based report cards, you'll have to select the grading scale to use to run the reports.

-- To add more levels, select the + button.
+- Step 4: To add more levels, select the + button.

 - By default, the grading scale will be accessible to all grade levels unless specifically adjusted.

-- To adjust, select into the text in the Visible to: column.
+- To adjust, select the text in the Visible To column.

 - Select the X next to a grade level you do not want to have access to this grading scale.